-I first visited Aden, at that time the capitol of South Yemen, in the late 1980s, just a few years before the unification of North and South Yemen that took place in 1990.
+I first visited Aden, at that time the capital of South Yemen, in the late 1980s, just a few years before the unification of North and South Yemen that took place in 1990.

 Aden, a main sea port as well, struck me in two ways.
 First, it was a Soviet-style socialist country, in fact the only one in the Middle East then.
 I had noticed a good example of that status when I saw school children, boys and girls, walking in groups downtown wearing modest but clean western-style uniforms and red scarves around their necks, a trait of socialist nations.

 Second, it was my entry at the Aden airport.
 As I was requested by a business partner beforehand, I went into a tax free liquor shop and bought some cartons of beer and vodka.
 Off course, I was refunded when I handed them over to the partner.
 Alcoholic drinks were served in many places downtown which was quite exceptional when considering other liquor-strict Muslim countries.

 After that, I visited Yemen on a regular basis as part of a telecommunications project in Aden.
 Today’s Yemen has a population of around 23.5million (as of 2008) and is striving for national development with the help of oil exports that started relatively late in the 1980s, and just recently embarked on LNG shipments.
 Yet the country still remains the lowest income country among the surrounding Arab nations with a per capita GDP being around a meager US$800 (as of 2003).

 With this background, I would like to focus on the history and geopolitical aspects of Yemen, in particular to the emergence of two “Yemens” and the later reunification.
 First, let’s have a quick run-down of Yemeni geopolitical aspects.